Board of Directors

 Kevin received his B.A. in business administration from the University of Memphis and an M.B.A. with a concentration in finance from Vanderbilt University.
 He remains active with Vanderbilt’s Alumni Board and the University of Memphis business school.
 In addition, Kevin is a former board member of the Memphis Botanic Garden, the Vanderbilt Graduate School of Business, the Exceptional Foundation of West Tennessee and the Memphis Zoo, as well as a former president of Hope House.
 Kevin’s current community involvement includes the New Memphis Institute, Carnival Memphis Board, The University of Memphis Fogelman College of Business’s Executive Board, and Southern Reins Center for Equine Therapy.

-Lance is the Senior Vice President for U.S. Operations at FedEx Freight, a position he has held since 2018.
-Lance has been with FedEx Freight since 1992, and previously served as the Vice President of Operations for the Midwest Region and as Managing Director for several districts.
+Lance serves as the CEO of FedEx Freight.
+He was the Senior Vice President for U.S. Operations at FedEx Freight from 2018 to 2020, and has been with FedEx Freight since 1992.
+He previously served as the Vice President of Operations for the Midwest Region and as Managing Director for several districts.

 Lance is a graduate of the University of Missouri and serves on the U.S. Chamber Foundation Advisory Board.
-He and his wife Nancy have recently relocated to Memphis, and Nancy currently volunteers her time at Southern Reins.
+He and his wife Nancy relocated to the Memphis area in 2019, and Nancy volunteers her time at Southern Reins.

 Bruce is very active in the community and serves on the following boards: Chair of ArtsMemphis board, Chair of Trezevant Manor board, serves as a board member of ALSAC and St. Jude Children’s Research Hospital, The Greater Memphis Chamber of Commerce, New Memphis Institute, and 100 Club of Memphis.
 Bruce served as the 2013 General Campaign Chairman of United Way of the Mid-South and received the Boys & Girls Clubs of Greater Memphis 2014 Golden Eagle Award for outstanding community service.